IFMlab/ChemFlow/docs/manual.rst

                             ( name charge )  ( CHEMBL123 -1 )

 Dock\ *Flow*
 ============

-Dock\ *Flow* is a bash script designed to work with PLANTS or Vina.
+Dock\ *Flow* covers docking and Virtual High Throughput Screening (vHTS) of compound(s) against a target (receptor) through the so far implemented docking software: Autodock Vina and PLANTS.

-It can perform an automatic VS based on information given by the user : ligands, receptor, binding site info, and extra options.
+The vHTS is efficiently distributed on the available computational resources based on information given by the user, including compounds, receptor, binding site center and dimentions, and some extra options.

-Usage:
+Usage
 ------
 .. code-block:: bash